History of the Conservative Party of Canada: In government (2006–2015)

 On February 6, 2006, Harper and his Cabinet were sworn in.
 The Conservative Party confronted the In and Out scandal, regarding improper election spending during the 2006 election.
 The government's first budget produced a nearly $14 billion surplus, a number slightly greater than the Martin government.
 The budget also drastically increased military spending and scrapped funding for the Kyoto Protocol and the Kelowna Accord.
 Later, the government introduced the tax-free savings account (TFSA).
 The government passed the Veterans' Bill of Rights, which guaranteed benefits for veterans from Veterans Affairs Canada, in addition to guaranteeing equality of veterans and referring to them as "special citizens".
 The government also passed the Québécois nation motion which would "recognize Quebec as a nation within a united Canada."
 Despite its social conservative past in the Canadian Alliance, the government did not attempt to reverse the same-sex marriage law implemented by the Martin government nor did it attempt to make changes to abortion laws.

 Deadlock between the Conservatives and the Liberals, the New Democratic Party, and the Bloc Québécois led to the calling of the October 2008 federal election, in which the Conservatives won a stronger minority.
 Shortly after, the Conservatives fought off a vote of non-confidence by a potential governing coalition of opposition parties by proroguing parliament.
-In his second term, Harper's government responded to the recession of 2007–2008 by introducing the Economic Action Plan that implemented major personal income tax cuts.
-However, these tax cuts, along with increases in spending to combat the financial crisis, grew the deficit to $55.6 billion – Canada's largest federal deficit up to that time.
+In his second term, Harper's government responded to the 2008 financial crisis by introducing the Economic Action Plan that implemented major personal income tax cuts.
+However, these tax cuts, along with increases in spending to combat the 2008 financial crisis, grew the deficit to $55.6 billion – Canada's largest federal deficit up to that time.

 A March 2011 non-confidence vote that found the Harper government to be in contempt of Parliament dissolved Parliament and triggered an election.
 In this election, the Conservatives won a majority government.
 The Harper government withdrew Canada from the Kyoto Protocol and repealed the long-gun registry.
 In foreign policy, the government passed the Anti-terrorism Act, launched Operation Impact to combat ISIL, negotiated the Comprehensive Economic and Trade Agreement (CETA) with the European Union, and negotiated the Trans-Pacific Partnership (TPP).
 The Conservatives also gained controversy surrounding the Canadian Senate expenses scandal and the Robocall scandal; the latter involved robocalls and real-person calls that were designed to result in voter suppression in the 2011 election.
 In economic policy, the government launched Canada's Global Markets Action Plan to generate employment opportunities for Canadians by expanding Canadian businesses and investment in other countries, and balanced the budget in the 2014 federal budget, producing a minor deficit of $550 million.

 In the 2015 federal election, after nearly a decade in power, the Conservatives suffered a landslide defeat at the hands of Justin Trudeau and his Liberal Party.
 Harper stepped down as leader on the election day on October 19.
 Journalist John Ibbitson of The Globe and Mail described Harper as "the most conservative leader Canada has ever known."